For Part B:

 - During the 8 months following the month the employer or union group health plan coverage ends, or when the employment ends (whichever is first).

 If you wait longer, you may have to pay a penalty when you join.

 Note: Usually when you lose your job or retire, your company must let you keep your job's health insurance.
 You would have to pay the entire premium.
 This is called continuation coverage, or COBRA.
 If you take COBRA before you sign up for Medicare, your COBRA ends when you get Medicare.
 If you get your Medicare first, you could have both Medicare and COBRA.
 This could cost a lot, so you will need to consider your options.
+Having COBRA does not count as coverage through active employment.
+If you have COBRA, you do not qualify for an SEP.
 You can get personal help to carefully review your options.